Skip to content

 Use hypothesis testing to determine the likelihood of observing your strategy’s performance under the assumption that it has no actual edge.
 For example, compare your strategy’s returns against a randomly generated null model.

-A lower value (commonly less than 1%) suggests your results are statistically significant, meaning the performance is less likely to be the result of pure chance.
-However, beware of overfitting, as small sample sizes or cherry-picked data can give misleading results.
+A lower value, commonly less than 1%, suggests that the observed performance is less likely to be explained by pure chance.
+However, overfitting, small sample sizes, or cherry-picked data can still produce misleading results.

 A risk-focused metric that quantifies potential underperformance by simulating alternate historical scenarios through resampling.